gouravmahapatra/pymiedap/README.md

 ## References

-The method used for Mie and Doubling-Adding calculations can be found in the following references:
+The method used for Mie and Doubling-Adding calculations can be found in the following references.
-* de Rooij and van der Stap, 1984
-* de Haan, 1987
+For the Mie scattering:
+* de Rooij, W. A. & van der Stap, C. C. A. H. _Expansion of Mie scattering matrices in generalized spherical functions_, A&A, 1984, 131, 237-248
+For the Doubling-Adding:
+* de Haan, J. F.; Bosma, P. B. & Hovenier, J. W. _The adding method for multiple scattering calculations of polarized light_, A&A, 1987, 183, 371-391
-The geometry code is based on:
+The geometry code is refered to in the following papers:
-* Stam et al. XXX
+* Fauchez, T.; Rossi, L. & Stam, D. M. _The O2 A-Band in the Fluxes and Polarization of Starlight Reflected by Earth-Like Exoplanets_, The Astrophysical Journal, 2017, 842, 41